 IHREC (2014) Policy Statement on the System of Direct Provision in Ireland, Dublin: IHREC.
-The Policy Statement provides an overview of the various criticisms and recommendations made about the Direct Provision system by both international and national human rights experts including the UN Committee on the Elimination of all forms of Racial Discrimination (2011) Concluding Observations of the Committee on the Elimination of all forms of Racial Discrimination (2011) Concluding Observations of the Committee on the Elimination of all forms of Racial Discrimination.
-Ireland, CERD/C/IRL/CO/3-4; former UN Office of the High Commissioner for Human Rights (OHCHR) (2011) Report of the UN Independent Expert on Extreme Poverty and Human Rights, Magdalena Sepúlveda Carmona: Mission to Ireland, Geneva: OHCHR; former Council of Europe Commissioner for Human Rights, Thomas Hammarberg, 2008 and 2011 Reports on his visits to Ireland, Strasbourg: Council of Europe; current Council of Europe Commission against Racism and Intolerance (2013) ECRI Report on Ireland (fourth monitoring cycle), Strasbourg: Council of Europe; and the UN Human Rights Committee (2014) Concluding Observations on Ireland's Fourth Periodic Report, CCPR/C/IRL/CO/4, Geneva: OHCHR.
+The Policy Statement provides an overview of the various criticisms and recommendations made about the Direct Provision system by both international and national human rights experts including the UN Committee on the Elimination of all forms of Racial Discrimination (2011) Concluding Observations of the Committee on the Elimination of all forms of Racial Discrimination: Ireland, CERD/C/IRL/CO/3-4; former UN Office of the High Commissioner for Human Rights (OHCHR) (2011) Report of the UN Independent Expert on Extreme Poverty and Human Rights, Magdalena Sepúlveda Carmona: Mission to Ireland, Geneva: OHCHR; former Council of Europe Commissioner for Human Rights, Thomas Hammarberg, 2008 and 2011 Reports on his visits to Ireland, Strasbourg: Council of Europe; current Council of Europe Commissioner for Human Rights, Nils Mužnieks, 2012 letter to the Minister for Justice and Equality, Strasbourg: Council of Europe; European Commission against Racism and Intolerance (2013) ECRI Report on Ireland (fourth monitoring cycle), Strasbourg: Council of Europe; and the UN Human Rights Committee (2014) Concluding Observations on Ireland's Fourth Periodic Report, CCPR/C/IRL/CO/4, Geneva: OHCHR.